salihgueler/keyboard_puzzle_dartpad_workshop/step_03/instructions.md

 **Actions** allow for the definition of operations that the application can perform by invoking them with an `Intent`. `Actions` can be enabled or disabled, and receive the intent instance that invoked them as an argument to allow configuration by the intent.

-**Intents** are representations of actions to be triggered when a key or key kombination is triggered from shortcuts.
+**Intents** are representations of actions to be triggered when a key or key combination is triggered from shortcuts.

 Now that we know their definitions, let's see them in action!